 - Navigate to Administration > Operations > Gainsight Connect.

-- To enable Gainsight Connect, click the Gear icon and switch the GS Connect toggle On.
+- Gainsight Connect is automatically enabled for all Gainsight orgs (on v5.11+).
+To switch the Gainsight Connect on, click the Gear icon and switch the GS Connect toggle On.

-Note: By default, Gainsight Connect is not enabled.
-You should enable it when you log in for the first time.
+Note: By default, Gainsight Connect is not switched on.
+You should switch the Gainsight Connect on when you log in for the first time.
 You can disable the toggle if you do not want to use Gainsight Connect.
 This is a global button and disabling this toggle will disable the entire GS Connect feature and not just the current project you are working on.

 - Gainsight Connect screen has two options: Objects and Logs.
 Objects page shows the MDA standard objects into which the data can be imported.
 Import icon on any MDA standard object allows you to import data now or schedule it later.
 There are four MDA standard objects available out of the box in Gainsight.
-For more information on MDA standard objects, refer to Gainsight Data Management.
+For more information on the MDA standard objects, refer Gainsight Objects.

 Logs page shows the actions performed on any MDA standard object.
 Following image shows the Gainsight Connect Logs screen.